Top of the page

 The good news is that early treatment can prevent all or most problems.
 Babies born with PKU need to start treatment with special formula soon after birth.

-PKU is more common in whites and First Nations than in blacks, Hispanics, and Asians.
+PKU is more common in whites and Indigenous peoples than in blacks, Hispanics, and Asians.

 PKU is passed down through families.
 For a baby to have the disease, he or she must get (inherit) the PKU gene from both parents.
 The father and mother may not have PKU or even know that PKU runs in their families.
 If a baby gets the gene from only one parent, he or she is a carrier of the PKU gene but does not have the disease.